 In laboratory settings, Vitamin C has shown promise in its ability to combat cancerous cells.
 Several in vitro studies demonstrate that high doses of Vitamin C can lead to the production of hydrogen peroxide, a substance that can selectively kill cancer cells while leaving healthy cells unharmed.
 Furthermore, its antioxidative properties are believed to protect cells from oxidative stress and DNA damage, which are precursors to cancer.

 Animal-based research provides additional insights into how Vitamin C may affect cancer.
-In studies involving mice and rats, high doses of Vitamin C have been linked to a reduction in the size of tumors and an increase in the survival rates of the subjects.
+In studies involving mice and rats, high doses of Vitamin C have been linked to a reduction in the size of tumours and an increase in the survival rates of the subjects.
 These findings, while not directly translatable to humans, indicate potential pathways through which Vitamin C could exert anticancer effects, such as enhancing the body's immune response to cancer cells.

 Human studies on Vitamin C and cancer have yielded mixed results, highlighting the complexity of its effects.
-Some clinical trials suggest that high doses of intravenous Vitamin C alongside chemotherapy can improve patients' quality of life and may reduce side effects related to cancer treatment.
+Some clinical trials suggest that high doses of intravenous Vitamin C alongside chemotherapy can improve a patient's quality of life and may reduce side effects related to cancer treatment.
 However, evidence regarding its efficacy in reducing cancer risk or prolonging survival is still inconclusive, and more research is needed.

 It's worth noting that the body's ability to absorb Vitamin C diminishes significantly after reaching saturation point, which makes oral supplementation less effective at achieving the high levels thought to be needed for anticancer effects.
 This has led to an increased interest in intravenous Vitamin C therapy in clinical settings.